urvi22/Blockchain-Implementation/README.md

 startnode : url to start node.

-To close a used port: killall -9 node .
+To close a used port: killall -9 node or sudo pkill node